ddev/ddev/docs/content/users/install/ddev-installation.md

       "postCreateCommand": "bash -c 'ddev config global --omit-containers=ddev-router && ddev config --auto && ddev debug download-images'"
     }
     ```

-    The universal image used above already installs `docker-in-docker`.
-If you use another image which does not include it, you'll need to add it:

-    ```json
-    "features": {
-        "ghcr.io/devcontainers/features/docker-in-docker:2": {},
-        "ghcr.io/ddev/ddev/install-ddev:latest": {}
-    },
-    ```

     !!!note "Normal Linux installation also works"
         You can also install DDEV as if it were on any normal [Linux installation](#linux).